microsoft/code-with-engineering-playbook/agile-development/stand-ups/readme.md

 If a contributor is not working on an existing sprint task they need to either create a new task under an existing sprint story to reflect that work, or defer that work until its scheduled for a later sprint.

-**If a contributor provides an update without referring to a task, ask the contributor which task.**
+> If a contributor provides an update without referring to a task, ask the contributor which task.

 ### Parking Lot Discussion Items

 As contributors are answering the three questions, if another contributor has a question or issue to share, they should reserve until after all contributors have answered finished.
 Once each member has answered all three questions, the process lead should open up the floor to anyone who may have an open question or unresolved issue to share.
 This portion of the ceremony is often referred to as the "Parking Lot".

-**Parking lot discussions are optional for participants**.
+> Parking lot discussions are optional for participants

 Ensure discussion leaders call out necessary parties for their discussion points upfront, allowing those not needed to leave the meeting.

 ### Start On Time